emma-wall/kickstarter-analysis/README.md

 ## Results
 * From the graph of Outcomes Based on Launch Date it appears that the best time of year to start a theatre campaign is May.
 From the graph it looks like the most campaigns we’re started in May, I looked at the percentage of successful outcomes.  ![Percents](https://user-images.githubusercontent.com/80648379/116000590-ee945580-a5be-11eb-8a86-075c33baed42.png)

-From the below chart it appears that the May is in fact the best time of year to start a theatre campaign, with XX% of campaign being successful.
-The worst time of year to start one is December, with only XX amount of campaigns being successful.
+  From the above chart it appears that the May is in fact the best time of year to start a theatre campaign,  with 67% of camapigns that started in May being sucessful.
+It also looks like the worst time of year to start a campaign is December, only 49% of campaigns that started in December were sucessful.
 * Looking at our Outcomes Based on Goals Chart, it looks like XYZ
 * One limitation I found with this dataset is that it did not encompass method of funding raising.
 I would think the method of fundraising would be an important aspect to look at when starting a campaign and knowing what fundraising strategies worked the best.
 * For a more complete and through analysis,